Mattquin45/Mattquin45/README.md

 <h1 align="center">Hi 👋, I'm Matthew</h1>
 <h3 align="center">I'm a student from Florida international university pursuing a bachelors in Computer science.
 I'm also a passionate imbedded and front end developer</h3>

+<p>I do things from working with hardware to creating websites.
+I would love for you to follow me in my journey aswell :)</p>

 - 🔭 I’m currently working on [RTV](https://github.com/Mattquin45/RTV-APP)

 <h3 align="left">Connect with me:</h3>